 The economic principles of demand and supply are responsible for the lack of mass production of insect kibble.
 The demand for insect kibble is still pretty low compared to the more established dog foods.
 Low demand means lesser food is prepared which drives manufacturing costs up as well.

 Insect dog kibble is relatively new in the market which is the reason why its manufacturing process isn’t fully mature yet.
-As of this time, the mass production of pet food is not possible.
+Currently, mass production of insect-based pet food is not feasible.

 But things will definitely improve as the demand picks up and the process gets refined.